Sugar-Free Stewed Apples – 3 Easy, Blood Sugar-Friendly Recipes

 • You may want to add another tbsp of water halfway through if your apples look like they need a little more juice

-• If you don’t like your apples too warm and spicy reduce the amount of ginger wine added initially as you can always add more later.
-Also please note different brands of ginger wine will have different levels of spiciness.
+• Gingerbread Apples – If you don’t like your apples too warm and spicy, reduce the amount of ginger wine added initially, as you can always add more later.
+Also, please note that different brands of ginger wine will have different levels of spiciness.

 Michelle Rorke avatar